-In 2019, the Compensation Committee approved the grant of equity awards to our named executive officers.
-The Compensation Committee considered, to the extent applicable, our corporate performance and individual contributions in 2018, as well as the equity compensation practices for comparable positions identified in the competitive market analysis performed in December 2018.
-The Compensation Committee determined the value of each equity award as time-based restricted stock units that fully cliff-vest after the third anniversary of the grant date.
+In 2020, the Compensation Committee approved the grant of equity awards to our named executive officers.
+The Compensation Committee considered, to the extent applicable, our corporate performance and individual contributions in 2019, as well as the equity compensation practices for comparable positions identified in the previously completed competitive market analysis.
+The Compensation Committee determined the value of each equity award as time-based restricted stock units.
 The total value was determined based on the potential equity compensation expense and the target award size, as well as the retention and incentive aspects of the award.
-The total value was also corroborated by the equity grant analysis conducted by Radford.